wgu-opensource/osmt/ui/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli).
 Rather than installing Angular's CLI globally, you can invoke commands on OSMT's `ng` devDependency by calling `npm run ng whatever_command`.
 This may help avoid conflicts with other Angular tooling installed on your development machine.

 ## Development server
+OSMT's' UI is built in the resources directory of the API module (api/src/main/resources/ui -- this directory is gitignored).
+When you start the Spring app, the Spring jar already contains the UI files, and the UI is available via 8080.
+If the API is running, the UI is already in that jar.
+Everything works on the same host / port / server via Spring.

+When doing UI development, we need the OAuth2 redirect to come back to the Angular/webpack server on 4200.
+To support this for local UI development, uncomment the line with OSMT_FRONT_END_PORT in your api/osmt-dev-stack.env file.
+You can then proceed with typical Angular development workflows.

 Run `npm run ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding